What is Image Analysis?

 Product Recognition (v4.0 preview only)

 The Product Recognition APIs let you analyze photos of shelves in a retail store.
 You can detect the presence or absence of products and get their bounding box coordinates.
 Use it in combination with model customization to train a model to identify your specific products.
 You can also compare Product Recognition results to your store's planogram document.

-The Image Retrieval APIs enable the vectorization of images and text queries.
+The multimodal embeddings APIs enable the vectorization of images and text queries.
 They convert images to coordinates in a multi-dimensional vector space.
 Then, incoming text queries can also be converted to vectors, and images can be matched to the text based on semantic closeness.
-This allows the user to search a set of images using text, without the need to use image tags or other metadata.
+This allows the user to search a set of images using text, without needing to use image tags or other metadata.
 Semantic closeness often produces better results in search.